Stanley Argyle: Political career

 Argyle fought the March 1935 election with an improving economy and a record of sound, if unimaginative, management.
-With the Labor Party opposition still divided and demoralised, he was rewarded with another very comfortable majority for his coalition government.
+With the Labor Party opposition still divided and demoralized, he was rewarded with another very comfortable majority for his coalition government.
 However, at that point he was unexpectedly betrayed by his Country Party allies.
 The Country Party leader, Albert Dunstan, was a close friend of the gambling boss John Wren, who was also very close to the Labor leader Tom Tunnecliffe (in the view of most historians, Tunnecliffe was, in fact, under Wren's control).
 Wren, aided by the Victorian Labor Party President, Arthur Calwell, persuaded Dunstan to break off the coalition with Argyle and form a minority Country Party government, which Labor would support in return for some policy concessions.
 Dunstan agreed to the deal and, in April 1935, he moved a successful no confidence vote in the government from which he had just resigned.

 The UAP (and later its successor the Liberal Party) never forgave the Country Party for that treachery.
 Henry Bolte, later Victoria's longest-serving Premier, was 27 in 1935, and Dunstan's betrayal of Argyle lay behind his lifelong intense dislike of the Country Party, whom he called "political prostitutes".
 Argyle remained in politics as Leader of the Opposition until his death in 1940.

-In 1926, 1929 and 1939 Argyle attempted to pass a Mental Deficiency Bill which would charge and possibly kill sectors of the population such as homosexuals, those with smaller heads and Aboriginal Australians as they were deemed to be racially inferior.
-It was passed unanimously in 1939 but was not enacted after the change in opinion caused by the Nazi Holocaust.

 Personal life

 Argyle married Violet Ellen Jessie Lewis of "Spring Grove", Cotham Road, Kew at Holy Trinity Church, Kew on 24 January 1895.
 They had two sons and two daughters; the first of their children, Inez, was born on 2 November 1895.
 The next, Bessie Abbott, was born on 26 March 1897.
 Their elder son, Thomas Milner Stanley, was born on 11 October 1899; the younger, Hector Stanley, was born on 2 October 1901.
 The Argyles lived at Kew until 1919 when they purchased a property, "Halstead", at 29 Bruce Street, Toorak.
 In 1933, that house was demolished and a new one built to the design of architect Marcus Martin.
 After the death of her husband, Lady Argyle moved to Perth to be near her son Tom and his family.
 She died in Perth in 1963 at the age of 94.
 By that time, three of her four children were living in Perth.

-Stanley Argyle was a cousin of the British judge Michael Argyle.
+Argyle was a cousin of the British judge Michael Argyle.
+One of his great-granddaughters is Fiona Argyle, who was the mayor of Nedlands in Western Australia from 2021 to 2025.